boyone/sonarqube-101/analysis-project-sck-online-store.md

 ## 5. Copy coverage.out and sonar-project.properties

-1. `store-service-conf/coverage.out` and `store-service-conf/sonar-project.properties` and paste at `sck-online-store/store-service`
+1. copy `store-service-conf/coverage.out` and `store-service-conf/sonar-project.properties` and paste at `sck-online-store/store-service`

 ## 6. Run sonar-scanner at sck-online-store/store-service